latextemplates/LNCS/README.md

 If TeXstudio doesn't fit your need, check [the list of all available LaTeX Editors](http://tex.stackexchange.com/questions/339/latex-editors-ides).

-In case you want to get started using minted, please install python and pygments.
+In case you want to get started using minted, do following steps:

+1. Please install python and [pygments]: `choco install python` - that uses [chocolatey](https://chocolatey.org/) to install Python
 Then, run pdflatex with the `-shell-escape` switch:
-- `choco install python` - that uses [chocolatey](https://chocolatey.org/) to install Python
+-
 - `pip instal pygments` - that uses the Pyhton package manager to install the pygments library
 - `pdflatex -shell-escape paper` (or just `latexmk paper`) - this compiles the PDF